JeidoUran/fvtt-player-client/README.md

 ## Theme Switcher

 A new theme, "Codex", has been added.
 I made it to match my campaign's website, while keeping usability in mind.
 That being said, users who prefer the original theme can find it in the **Client Configuration**, under **Theme**.
 I made sure to keep it as simple and light-weight as possible while integrating the new features.
-For now, those are the only themes available, but I am considering adding more ways to customise them.
+You may also disable the particles floating in the background.
+For now, "Codex" and "Original" are the only themes available, but I am considering adding more ways to customise them.

 ## Customization